 Dan Pink predicted it a decade ago.
 His book A Whole New Mind made a strong case that design, empathy, quality, and customer experience would be trending hard.
 And that’s precisely what’s happening these days, especially in the world of software.
-Even the most traditional institutions are now preaching that focusing on your product — and specifically on how your customers experience it — is top priority.
+Even the most traditional institutions preach that focusing on your product — and specifically on how your customers experience it — is top priority.

 At FullStory, we believe that this really is the new normal: software companies whose products are the best will win on average.

 Here’s how this works, stated as plainly as possible.